olitrussle/blog/_posts/2017-07-14-how-to-get-a-mortgage-if-you're-on-a-visa.md

 Different lenders have their own specific requirements, so if you don’t meet the requirements of one, you may find another that better suits your circumstances.

 ## How can I improve my chances of being accepted for a mortgage?
 Generally, the longer you’ve been living in the UK, the better your chances of being accepted for a mortgage.
-However, although you can’t change the amount of time you’ve been living in the UK, there are a few things you can do to make being accepted for a mortgage on a visa more likely.
+However, although you can’t change the amount of time you’ve been living in the UK, there are a few things you can do to improve your chances of being accepted for a mortgage on a visa.

 - ### Build up your credit history
 Building up your credit history can drastically affect your chances of being accepted for a mortgage.
 It’s much harder to find a mortgage without a UK credit history.

 You can build up your credit history by applying for a credit card and making sure your repayments are paid on time.

-Being registered to vote and having bills registered in your name also helps build up your credit history.
+Being registered to vote and having bills registered in your name also helps [build up your credit history](https://trussle.com/blog/getting-a-mortgage-with-bad-credit#how-to-improve-your-credit-score "Build up your credit history").

 - ### Build up your address history
 Lenders are also more likely to look favourably upon those with at least a two year UK address history.